 A growing number of high schools offer some introduction to philosophy, often in special literature courses for college bound students.
 In Europe and many other countries, it is much more common to find philosophy in the high school curriculum.
 However, philosophy prior to high school seems relatively uncommon around the world.
+This may suggest that serious philosophical thinking is not for pre-adolescents.
 1. Jean Piaget's (1933 ) well-known theory of cognitive development suggests that prior to age 11 or 12, most children are not capable of philosophical thinking.
 Philosopher Gareth Matthews goes further and argues at length that Piaget failed to see the philosophical thinking manifest in the very children he studied.